We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 What to Consider When Choosing a Shade Sail

 If you’re looking for a way to add shade to an outdoor space, a shade sail may be the best solution.
 These beautiful backyard canopies block out harmful UV rays while adding elegance to an outdoor area.
-Here are a few things to consider when shopping for a quality shade sail.
+Here are a few things to consider when shopping for shade sails for patios, decks, and other outdoor recreational spaces.

-Most shade sails are made of tightly woven high-density polyethylene fabric, polyvinyl chloride (PVC), or nylon fabric.
+Most outdoor sail shades are made of tightly woven high-density polyethylene fabric, polyvinyl chloride (PVC), or nylon fabric.
+These materials are often used to construct patio furniture and other items that stay outdoors 24/7.
 Shade sails are installed by stretching the fabric and using tension to attach the corners of the shade to a stable structure (such as a roof, post, wall, or tree) via stainless steel D-rings and turnbuckles (stainless steel devices to adjust tension).
 If installed correctly, shade sails should provide a perfectly taut canopy.

 Shade sails come in a variety of shapes and styles but are typically sold in three shapes: triangle, square, and rectangle.
 Of the three, the triangular sail is the most popular.
-This is because square sun shade sails tend to bow in the middle due to a buildup of water.
-(They’re also not as elegant as their three-pointed counterpart.)
-Triangular sails are perfect for both small and large areas and can be layered for a more dramatic effect.
+This is because square sun shade sails have a tendency to bow in the middle due to a buildup of water.
+They’re also not as elegant, and they’re harder to install than triangular sails.
+Perfect for both small and large areas, triangular sails can be layered for a more dramatic effect.

 Weather Resistance

 All shade sails should offer maximum sun-blocking power.
-Look for fabrics with an ultraviolet protection factor (UPF) of 90 percent or higher.
-Like sunscreen, sun shade sails are designed to protect the skin and eyes from the sun’s harmful rays.
+Look for fabrics with a UV protection factor (UPF) of 90 percent or higher.
+Sun shade sails are designed to protect the skin and eyes from the sun’s harmful rays.
 Beyond UV protection, shade sails are built to withstand varied weather conditions, especially rain and wind.
-If you live in an area with harsh winters, you may want to stow your shade sail until spring.
+If you live in an area with harsh winters or severe storms like hurricanes, you may want to stow your shade sail until spring.

-The benefit of HDPE material is its stretchy breathability, allowing wind and rain to pass by without harming the shade itself.
-Although HDPE sails can withstand heat, wind, and rain, they’re not equipped to protect users during a storm.
-If there’ll be a strong thunderstorm or hurricane coming through, you should take your shade sails down to prevent them from getting damaged.
+The benefit of HDPE material is its stretchy breathability, as this allows wind and rain to pass by without damaging the shade itself.
+Although HDPE sails can withstand heat, wind, and rain, they’re not designed to protect users during a storm.
+If there’ll be a strong thunderstorm or hurricane coming through, you’ll want to take your shade sails down to prevent them from getting damaged.

-PVC is less breathable, but it creates the perfect waterproof shade sails.
-This is helpful if you want to use your shade sail during summer showers.
+PVC is less breathable, but it creates the perfect waterproof shade sail.
+This is helpful if you want to use your sail shade canopy during summer showers instead of a pop-up canopy.
 In this case, position the sail at a slant so it doesn’t collect water (leading to a heavy, sagging canopy).

 Measurement and Installation